 The bedrooms have en-suite or private facilities, T.V, armchairs, hot and cold drinks tray, toiletries and large towels etc. The rooms have panoramic views across our open farmland and all have comfy beds (king-size double / extra large twins).

 The breakfast room is situated in the sun lounge on the south side of the house.
+See our website for a virtual tour of our accommodation.

 We serve traditional English Breakfast with locally produced bacon, sausages